tellapart/commandr/README.txt

 $ python features.py put -k somekey -v somevalue
 $ python features.py put somekey somevalue -t 5

+Note that the '=' signs are optional.

 Defaults and Types
 ------------------

 Keyword argument defaults are respected, and are used to infer types for those parameters.
-For non-keyword arguments, and keyword arguments where the default is None, the default type if str).
+For non-keyword arguments and keyword arguments where the default is None, the default type if str.
 The generated parser automatically casts and checks types.
 For example, the following will not validate, and will print usage help:

 $ python features.py get somekey --timeout=blah

-In the body of DoGet e.g., the timeout parameter will always be set to an int.
+In the body of DoGet e.g., the 'timeout' parameter will always be an int.

 Boolean Parameters
 ------------------

 Boolean parameters are treated specially.
-The generated parser converts boolean keyword parameters into single flags that, when specified on the command-line, switch the argument to the opposite of the default.
+The generated parser converts boolean keyword parameters into single flags which, when specified on the command-line, sets the argument to the opposite of the default.

 For example, the 'dev' argument of the 'version' command can be set to True by:

 $ python features.py version --dev

-When a boolean parameter default is True, the generated swotch is the parameter naame with "no_" prefixed.
+When a boolean parameter default is True, the generated switch is the parameter name with "no_" prefixed.
 For example, to set 'cache' to False for 'get':

 $ python features.py get somekey --no_cache